Storage rings as detectors for relic gravitational-wave background ?: Conclusion

-This makes very simple the experimental analysis of the validity of our hypothesis of the influence of the relic gravitational--wave background on the shrinkage of the machine circumference of the SPring--8 storage ring.
-Indeed, it is sufficient to measure the rates of the shrinkage of the machine circumferences of the storage rings of the LEP at CERN, the DAPHNE at Frascati, the VEPP--4 at Novosibirsk or of any other accelerators.
-If the rates of the shrinkage of the machine circumferences of the storage rings would have been found comeasurable with the value $ (\Delta C(t)/\Delta t)_{\exp} = -\,2\times 10^{-4}\,{\rm m/yr}$, obtained for the SPring--8 storage ring \cite{MT00}, this should testify the detection of the relic gravitational--wave background.
+This makes very simple the experimental analysis of the validity of our hypothesis of the influence of the relic gravitational-wave background on the shrinkage of the machine circumference of the SPring-8 storage ring.
+Indeed, it is sufficient to measure the rates of the shrinkage of the machine circumferences of the storage rings of the LEP at CERN, the DAPHNE at Frascati, the VEPP-4 at Novosibirsk or of any other accelerators.
+If the rates of the shrinkage of the machine circumferences of the storage rings would have been found comeasurable with the value $ (\Delta C(t)/\Delta t)_{\exp} = -\,2\times 10^{-4}\,{\rm m/yr}$, obtained for the SPring-8 storage ring \cite{Takao2000}, this should testify the detection of the relic gravitational-wave background.
 Any negative result should bury the hypothesis.

-We argue that the shrinkage of the machine circumference of the storage ring cannot be related to diastrophic tectonic forces.
-Then, since the value of the rate of the shrinkage of the machine circumference is comeasurable with the change of the machine circumference, induced by the seasonal forces, the influence of the {\it stiffness} of the physical structures of the storage ring, governing the path of the beam (mounts of magnets, for instance), can be neglected.
-In fact, as has been measured by Dat${\acute {\rm e}}$ and Kumagai \cite{SD99} and Takao and Shimada \cite{MT00} the forces, related to the {\it stiffness} of the physical structures of the storage ring, governing the path of the beam (mounts of magnets, for instance), are smaller compared with the seasonal forces.

-We have solved Einstein's equations of motion for the storage ring in the field of the cylindrical relic gravitational wave and computed the rate of the shrinkage of the machine circumference.
-We have shown that the rate of the shrinkage of the machine circumference, obtained from the solution of Einstein's equations of motion for the storage ring in the field of the cylindrical relic gravitational wave, coincides with the rate obtained in terms of the {\it gravitational strain}.
-In addition to the shrinkage of the machine circumference we have found a slow rotation of the storage ring defined by the non--diagonal component of the polarization tensor of the relic gravitational wave in the {\it transverse traceless gauge}, $\Phi(t) = h_{xy}(t)/2$,
+From the comparison of the energy densities of the gravitational field, caused by the seasonal forces, and of the relic gravitational-wave background, we have estimated the parameters characterizing the relic gravitational-wave background responsible for the systematic shrinkage of the machine circumference of the storage ring of the SPring-8.
+At $- \sin 2\delta \sim 1$ we have got i) $h_0 \sim 7 \times 10^{-4}$, where $h_0$ is the amplitude of the gravitational-wave perturbation of the metric of the space, related to the storage ring, ii) $h^{\rm gw}_0 \sim 5 \times 10^{-16}$, where $h^{\rm gw}_0$ is the amplitude of the relic graviational-wave background as a perturbation of the FLRW metric, iii) $\omega \sim 10^{-7}\,{\rm Hz}$, $T_{\rm gw} = 2\pi/\omega \sim 2\,{\rm yr}$ and $\Omega_{\rm gw} \sim 5 \times 10^{-11}$, where $\omega$, $T_{\rm gw}$ and $\Omega_{\rm gw}$ are the circular frequency, period and energy-density parameter of the relic gravitational-wave background,inducing a systematic shrinkage of the machine circumference of the storage ring of the SPring-8.